Edward and Molly | 1990 | 63 of 75

 About the Artwork

-Edward and Molly (1995) is an etching and aquatint with hand-colouring by David Blackwood (1941–2022), depicting an intimate domestic moment between the artist's parents.
-The diptych composition shows two interior spaces: on the left, an oval-framed photograph of two young boys in formal dress rests against wallpaper patterned with hand-coloured teal rosettes; on the right, a dining room scene unfolds where a woman in a dark dress serves at table while a man sits in profile, the window behind them revealing a luminous seascape with a sailing vessel on the horizon.
+Edward and Molly (1989) is an etching and aquatint with hand-colouring by David Blackwood (1941–2022), depicting an intimate domestic moment between the artist's parents.
+The diptych composition shows two interior spaces: on the left, an oval-framed photograph of family members rests against wallpaper patterned with hand-coloured teal rosettes, while above it hangs what appears to be a framed print of Blackwood's own Fire Down on the Labrador; on the right, a dining room scene unfolds where a woman in a dark dress serves at table while a man sits in profile, the window behind them revealing a luminous seascape with a sailing vessel on the horizon.
 The hand-colouring creates warmth—coral-pink tones in the sky and architectural details, teal in the wallpaper—against the cool greys of the aquatint.

 Captain Edward Blackwood and Molly Glover Blackwood were the artist's parents.
 William Gough's 2001 monograph records their meeting: "It was while he was hove-to off Bragg's Island that he first saw Molly Glover and fell in love with her.
 She was standing by the ocean, her long black hair glinting in the sun, and he decided that he wanted her to be his wife.
 Molly Glover was eighteen."1 Edward, a schooner captain, spent his life navigating the Labrador coast; Molly grew up on Bragg's Island, sixteen miles out in Bonavista Bay, daughter of a cod trap fisherman who became a merchant.
 This print captures them in later life, in the domestic space they built together, the ocean still visible through the window—always present, never quite left behind.

-The framed photograph of the two boys anchors the left panel—David and his brother, witnesses to this marriage.
-The window view connects interior to exterior, domestic life to maritime labour.
+The left panel shows domestic memory in multiple forms: an oval-framed family photograph and, on the wall above, a framed print of the artist's own work, 'Fire Down on the Labrador' documenting his father's maritime world—the son's artwork now hanging in the parents' home, a circular narrative of witness and honouring.
+The window view in the right panel continues this connection between interior and exterior, domestic life and maritime labour.
 The woman serves, the man sits in contemplation, the ship sails past.
 It is a quiet scene of partnership and persistence, honouring two people who navigated between island and mainland, sea and shore, the hard requirements of survival and the grace of daily ritual.
 The hand-coloured details—the warm pinks, the teal wallpaper—soften the composition while the aquatint technique gives weight and atmosphere to the room.

 Dimensions and Details